Geology of Saudi Arabia: Cenozoic (66 million years ago-present)

-The Umm er Rhaduma Formation, named by S.B.
-Henry and C.W.
-Brown in 1935 is the oldest Cenozoic sedimentary unit in Saudi Arabia, from the Paleocene to the early Eocene.
-It is visible in the walls of Wadi al Batin and overlies the dolomite and limestone of the Aruma Formation.
+The Umm er-Rhaduma Formation is the oldest Cenozoic sedimentary unit in Saudi Arabia, from the Paleocene to the early Eocene.
+It is visible in the walls of Wadi al-Batin and overlies the dolomite and limestone of the Aruma Formation.
 The formation spans 1200 kilometers from Wadi Jabaliyah to the Iraq-Saudi Arabia border.
 Karst commonly forms in the uplands along with river channels.
 Northwest of Al Batin, the rock has very poor internal drainage.
 Drilling revealed two monocline structures were related to the dissolution and collapse of anhydrite layers.
 Dolomite, limestone and chert with some fossiliferous units are particularly common.
-Dissolved hydrogen gas renders water from the unit poor quality near Ras Tenura, Abqaiq and Nariya.
+Dissolved hydrogen gas renders water from the unit poor quality near Ras Tanura, Abqaiq and Nariyah.
 Saudi Aramco developed the unit to supply water to its outlying operations.

 The unit formation is overlain by the early Eocene Rus Formation, named for Umm ar Ru'us.
 Originally known as the Chalky Zone, it was renamed in 1946.
 It occurs only a few places, extending 180 kilometers north of Wadi as Sahba and occupying the breached center of the Dammam Dome.
 Chalk and limestone ascend to gypsum-bearing and calcareous shale.
 Coastal Saudi Arabia was only submerged briefly in the Cenozoic, limiting marine deposition, although the few Miocene and Pliocene marine rock are divided into the Dam, Hofuf and Hadrukh formations.

 The early and middle Eocene Damman Formation is named for the Dammam Dome and includes basal marl, limestone and dolomite as well as the Saila Shale Member.
 It is exposed above the Umm er Rhaduma but largely overlapped by Miocene and Pliocene sediments and occurs in larger areas near the border with Qatar and in a five kilometer wide, 180 kilometer long belt from Wadi as Sahba.
 The marl, limestone and shale units taken together do store groundwater and communities in the Eastern Province often draw on the Alat aquifer in the Khobar Member.